adobe-commerce/partner-day-accs/lab/storefront-dropins/Lab.md

 yarn start
 ```

-4. Open your browser, add a product to the cart and go to the cart page.
+4. Open your browser, add a product to the cart, and go to the cart page.
 5. Open browser developer tools (right-click > Inspect).
 6. In the console tab, run: